PushPushGo logo PushPushGo push service GDPR compliant

 PERSONALIZED CONTENT

 Today, personalization drives everything companies do online.
 This effective technique can be used in the publishing industry, too!
 All you need is a personalization algorithm that analyzes the behaviors of your readers (articles viewed, sections visited, time spent on a given piece, etc.) and uses that data to provide them with personalized suggestions of other texts and articles that they may find interesting.
-There are many companies providing such algorithms/engines.
-A technology called machine learning fuels the majority of them.
-It’s an AI-related technology that allows these engines to improve their suggestions as they get more data about readers to process.

 WORK WITH RENOWNED EXPERTS